 Pages 3.2 – 3.5 – Separation of Variables

 Problems 2-5 – Students are guided through the technique of separation of variables, first by using the chain rule and then by using what is referred to as a “short cut” where dy and dt are separated.
-Many texts only present the short cut, but doing so goes against the spirit the materials because it hides underlying connections and idea.
-Both techniques are presented in a two column format where the left side states what is to be done and the right side is left blank for students to fill in.
+Many texts only present the short cut, but doing so goes against the spirit of the materials because it hides underlying connections and ideas.
+Both techniques are presented in a two-column format where the left side states what is to be done and the right side is left blank for students to fill in.
 This two column format is used to teach other techniques that are either not viable or would take too much time for students to reinvent.
 These tables can be completed individually, in small groups, or as a whole class discussion.
 In problem 2 (c) students are told to carry out the steps assuming P > 0.
 This is done to avoid getting bogged down with ln(|P|).
 We leave it to the discretion of the instructor to go through the details of this if desired.

 Problem 6 – Students are presented a problem that requires them to pay close attention to issues of domain and to make connections between earlier problems that required them to symbolically check if a function is a solution to a differential equation (does it “fit” or satisfy the differential equation) and to the graphical analog of a function “fitting” the slope field.